-A July 2021 CECP Pulse Survey asked companies if, as part of the grant application process or about the communities they are impacting.
-Over half (57%) ask for information about communities they are impacting.
+A July 2021 CECP Pulse Survey of companies found that as part of the grant application process, over half (57%) ask for information about the communities they are impacting.
 These organizations are responding to local needs by creating innovative public-private partnerships that support closing equity and access gaps.
 Examples include a Discovery Education partnership that features collaborations between some of the nation’s largest school districts and leading companies and foundations committed to community engagement, such as the Los Angeles Unified School District and the Annenberg Foundation.

 CECP will be exploring how companies are innovating in response to the needs of community stakeholders through sessions at the CECP Summit in May 2022 and research into innovations in corporate foundations.